taktsun/ERV_simulation/README.md

 	    renv::restore()

  5. Run 3 R scripts to reproduce the results.
-Start new R session (Ctrl+Shift+F10) before you run each script.
+Start new R session (Ctrl+Shift+F10 in Windows) before you run each script.

 	- sim1_VAR(1).R
 	- sim2_lorenz.R